Pranav260804/Pranav260804/README.md

 AI / ML Engineering Student | Computer Vision | Intelligent Systems

-I build intelligent systems that solve real-world problems using **Artificial Intelligence and Machine Learning**.
+I am passionate about building **intelligent AI systems that solve real-world infrastructure problems**.
+My long-term mission is to contribute to **global technological innovation** through Artificial Intelligence and pursue a **Master's degree abroad with a focus on impactful AI research.**

+I believe AI should not only exist in research papers but should **improve real systems used by millions of people every day.**

 ---

 # 🚀 AI Systems Lab

+I actively build experimental AI systems focused on **real-world infrastructure and intelligent automation**.

 ### 🛣️ AI Toll Traffic Management

-AI system that monitors toll booth congestion and optimizes vehicle flow using computer vision.
+An AI-powered system designed to monitor toll booth congestion and optimize vehicle flow using computer vision and intelligent traffic analysis.

 ### 👁️ Real-Time Object Detection

-Deep learning system capable of detecting multiple objects from live camera input.
+A deep learning system capable of detecting and identifying multiple real-world objects from live camera feeds using modern computer vision techniques.

 ### 📄 AI Resume Parser

-Natural language processing system that extracts structured information from resumes.
+A Natural Language Processing system that extracts structured data such as skills, experience, and contact information from resumes automatically.

 ### 🚗 Road Sense AI

-Computer vision system designed to analyze road environments and vehicle movement.
+A computer vision system designed to analyze road environments and detect vehicle movement patterns for future smart traffic systems.

 ### 🏷️ Label Buster AI

-AI model designed for automated label classification and dataset analysis.
+An intelligent AI tool for automated dataset labeling and classification, designed to assist machine learning data pipelines.

 ---

 # 🎯 Current Focus

+My current learning and research interests include:

 • Artificial Intelligence
 • Machine Learning
 • Computer Vision
+• Intelligent Infrastructure Systems

+I am particularly interested in **AI systems that can power smart cities and next-generation transportation networks.**

 ---